Yangwang U7

 The Yangwang U7 (仰望U7) is a full-size luxury sedan manufactured by BYD Auto under the Yangwang brand.
-It will be available with plug-in hybrid and battery electric powertrain options.
+It is available with battery electric and plug-in hybrid powertrain options.

 Overview

 The Yangwang U7 was officially unveiled as a BEV in January 2024.
 Pre-sales started in November 2024 at Auto Guangzhou 2024.
 In January 2025, the PHEV version was leaked through China's MIIT documents.
 It was shown to be completely re-engineered on a new platform, with different dimensions and a different body.
-In March 2025, both versions of the Yangwang U7 went on sale in China.
-Deliveries started in June 2025.
+In March 2025, both versions of the Yangwang U7 went on sale in China, with deliveries beginning in June 2025.